johndharrison/seleniumPipes/tests/README.md

 ### Tests for seleniumPipes

 These tests are converted from the Python tests in the Selenium project.
-The tests use a set off HTML documents that can be sourced using
+The tests use a set of HTML documents that can be sourced using

 ```